Trial Sign-up Journey

-Streamlining the subscription purchase flow at Later
+Streamlining the trial sign-up journey at Later

-For years, upgrading to a higher subscription tier on Later was a complex, multi-step process that disrupted users' core task of scheduling social posts.
+Upgrading to a higher subscription tier on Later was a complex, multi-step process that disrupted users' core task of scheduling social posts.

 Role